HikariCalyx/hmd-nokia-codename/README.md

 ## HMD Brand
 The base SKUID of HMD's own brand smartphones is 100WW instead of 600WW.
+For Phones and Tablets that released in both brands (XR21 and T21), SKUID used in HMD brand variation are 1HMWW or 1HMEEA.

 ### ROW models
 | Model                             | FIH Codename | ODM Name      | ODM Codename | Actual Codename | Security Version | Bootloader Unlockable |